 Dr Khan is a Consultant Neurologist at Maidstone Hospital in Kent and King’s College Hospital.
 She qualified from Cambridge University, trained at the National Hospital for Neurology and Neurosurgery, Queen Square and King’s College Hospital, London.

 She was awarded a PhD for research on Parkinson’s disease, Institute of Neurology, Queen Square, UCL and completed a Clinical Fellowship in Parkinson’s disease and Movement disorders at the National Hospital for Neurology and Neurosurgery, London.

-Dr Khan has broad expertise across neurology including headache, migraine, epilepsy, faints, dementia, causes of numbness, tingling and weakness as well as complex neurology requiring a further neurological opinion.
+Dr Khan has broad expertise across neurology including headache, migraine, epilepsy, faints, dementia, causes of numbness, tingling.
+In addition Dr Khan is often asked to undertake a review of patients with complex neurology requiring a further neurological opinion.

 Her specialist expertise for which she leads a dedicated service is in Parkinson’s disease, the atypical parkinsonian disorders (MSA, PSP and CBD), all tremors and the dystonias, chorea and ataxias.
 She also heads a botulinum toxin service for dystonia, tics and salivary pooling.

 Dr Khan is the chair of the South East Parkinson’s disease and Movement disorders Forum, previous Editor of the Movement disorders module of eBrain for the European Academy of Neurology (EAN) and currently is one of the sub-Editors of the journal Medicine (Elsevier).
 Dr Khan lectures both regionally and internationally.

 The International Parkinson’s disease and Movement disorders Society (MDS)